Pramad712/Multiplayer-Chess-Game/README.md

 • Pygame 2.0.1 for the main program

-• PyQt5 5.15.4 for the message boxes, and promotions, as pygame doesn't support multiple windows being open at the same yet (when I made the game).
+• PyQt5 5.15.4 for the message boxes, and promotions, as pygame doesn't support multiple windows being open at the same time yet (when I made the game).

 • Numpy 1.21.1 for lists